-Groundwater originates as rainfall, or snow melt, that soaks through the soil to the underlying subsoil and bedrock.
+Groundwater originates as rainfall, or snow melt, which soaks through the soil to the underlying subsoil and bedrock.
 It flows through interconnected spaces or fractures in the subsoil or bedrock towards the streams, rivers, lakes or estuaries.
 During periods when there is little or no rain, almost all the water flowing in streams and rivers originates from groundwater.

 Groundwater is used to supply water for drinking, agriculture and industry.
 It provides flow to wetlands and rivers and maintains healthy water ecosystems.
 Many human activities, if not managed properly, can lead to pollution of groundwater (e.g. pesticide spreading, chemical spills, leakage from septic tanks, and discharges).

 Groundwater flowing from areas of higher ground towards a river

 For the purposes of water management, groundwater in Ireland is assigned, assessed and managed within 514 groundwater bodies, which range in size from under 1 km2 to 1,887 km2.

 The EPA’s national monitoring network is made up of approximately 330 groundwater monitoring stations.
 We monitor groundwater quality at 270 of these monitoring sites to determine the water quality status of the groundwater bodies.
 At around 150 sites, we monitor groundwater levels.
 These consist of springs or wells (which are correctly termed monitoring boreholes).

 We regularly review the monitoring network, to ensure sites are representative of the water quality and water resources of Ireland.
 You can find more information on Ireland's National Water Framework Directive Monitoring Programme.

 The EPA monitors both the quality and the levels of groundwater.